ait-energy/matsim-drs/README.md

 The following output files are additionally created in the MATSim output directory:

-- `drs_rider_request_stats.txt/png`: evolution of number of matched and unmatched rider requests
+- `drs_rider_request_stats.csv/png`: evolution of number of matched and unmatched rider requests
-- `drs_vkt_stats.txt/png`: evolution of distribution of vehicle kilometers traveled by motorized individual transport between
+- `drs_vkt_stats.csv/png`: evolution of distribution of vehicle kilometers traveled by motorized individual transport between
   - DRS travel, i.e. parts of a DRS driver's trip with an actual rider
   - before and after DRS, i.e. parts of a DRS driver's trip to the pickup point / after dropping off the rider
   - individual travel, i.e. regular non-DRS car trips or unmatched DRS driver trips
 - `drs_[un]matched_trips.csv`: details for all matched and unmatched trips of the *last iteration*
-- `drs_sim_stats.csv`: number of actually successful pickups and stuck riders in `mobsim` (found in the `ITERS/it.x` folders)
+- `drs_sim_stats.csv`: stats (e.g. nr of stuck riders) of the actual simulation run (similar to experienced plans)

 ## Limitations & Future Work